cooscoos/Hoive/README.md

 ## To do
 ### Mosquito

-- done, tidy up pmoore etc and then have a good playtest and write some tests because that was a nighmare.
+- done, have a good playtest and write some tests because that was a nighmare.
+- once tests are working, tidy up pmoore, history, etc as i'm not sure some fns are used anymore (e.g. possible chips)

 ### Tidy up